 When using treats with these toys, you need to be aware of the enormous amounts of calories some treats contain.
 For further reading on this, I recommend this post by The American Kennel Club.

-Although some large dogs might be a little too eager to find the treats in this one, and end up this puzzle by Nina Ottosson is a favorite puzzle in our home.
+Although some large dogs might be a little too eager to find the treats in this one, this puzzle by Nina Ottosson is a favorite puzzle in our home.

 Dogs Like Different Toys